An ongoing dialogue on HIV/AIDS, infectious diseases,

-- “Combination anti-HIV therapy, usually involving a protease inhibitor …” (Nope, not quite — EFV or NVP + 2 NRTIs is the most common initial treatment worldwide, so, in fact, HIV therapy does not “usually” involve a PI.)
+- “Combination anti-HIV therapy, usually involving a protease inhibitor …” Nope, not quite — EFV or NVP + 2 NRTIs are the most common initial treatments worldwide, so, in fact, HIV therapy does not “usually” involve a PI.

 Several years ago, when the imprecision of HAART first started to get under my skin, I suggested to one of our fellows that she do a review of published HIV clinical studies to collect the various definitions in common use at the time.